Stirring Mexican volcano closes schools, raises alert

+UPDATE 2-Australia's cenbank gov: Better ways to stimulate demand than rate cuts

+* Notes danger of debt-fuelled bubble and bust (Rewrites throughout, adds economist comment)

-SAN PEDRO BENITO JUAREZ, Mexico A powerful plume of steam and ash rose from the Popocatepetl volcano in central Mexico on Tuesday, prompting local schools to cancel classes and emergency teams to prepare for evacuations.
+SAN PEDRO BENITO JUAREZ, Mexico, April 17 A powerful plume of steam and ash rose from the Popocatepetl volcano in central Mexico on Tuesday, prompting local schools to cancel classes and emergency teams to prepare for evacuations.

 The volcano's lava dome started to expand on Friday, suggesting fresh magma may be pushing upwards.
 It spewed red-hot fragments and lightly dusted cars and streets in some small towns in the state of Puebla, television images showed.